LquenS/ls-inventoryhud-docs/BASICS.md

             price = 50,
         }
     }
-    OpenShopInventory("SHOP-WEAPONSHOP", "shop1", true, items)
+    exports["ls-inventoryhud"]:ShopInventory("SHOP-XXXXX", "shop1", temporary, ShopItems)
 ```
 ## What this mean this variables!
+### SHOP-XXXXXX
-- SHOP-WEAPONSHOP doesnt important thing you can rename noting will be change ( !
+-Doesnt important thing you can rename noting will be change
+- ( !
 IMPORTANT !
 DO NOT DELETE SHOP- )
+### Shop1
-- shop1 is Inventory name in config_items.lua you can customize inventory from location
+- Is Inventory name in config_items.lua you can customize inventory from location.
+- Its not important and big thing!
+### Temporary
-- true is equals temporary, do not change this.
+- Is equals temporary, make "true"!
+### ShopItems
-- items, items is shop items you can edit freely.
-You can add or you can remove items, items created with info (DO NOT MORE INFO ITEMS MORE THAN 1 LIKE WEAPONS)
+- ShopItems is shop items you can edit freely.
+- You can add or you can remove items, items created with info
+- (DO NOT MORE INFO ITEMS MORE THAN 1 LIKE WEAPONS)